Self Assured Torment

 Anodyne stared down at the planet.

 “I did not create it, but it is mine.
 This is the world of my last human life, my last incarnation before the form I have now.”

 “Why are we here?
-I understand the other worlds, you can gain praise from them.
-This world can’t even be visited by you because it is your origin planet.
-Your body will be de-synced and no one will be able to see you, let alone feel your presence.
-You can go stare your past self in the face but you will be incapable of interacting at all.”
+I understand the other worlds; you can gain praise from them.
+This world can’t even be visited by you because it is your original planet.
+Your body will be de-synced, and no one will be able to see you, let alone feel your presence.
+You can go stare your past self in the face, but you will be incapable of interacting at all.”

 “That is technically true, but I can interact with my past lives through other ways.
 The way I populated Hollow with monsters was to tap into a pocket dimension that was powered by the nightmares of the inhabitants of Earth.”

 “So your thought is you can track his nightmares in that dimension in order to communicate to your past self via his dreams?”

 “Exactly, and while I can’t interact with this planet, I can wander through it unseen and see the effects of my efforts.”

 “But what are you even going to say?
 What are you hoping to achieve?”